patrickkon/Image-Feature-Extraction-Functions/radial_symmetry v2 (balance)/README.md

 # Feature- Radial Symmetry (Balance)
 Folder information: <br />
 Images - For your viewing.
-Contains input and output images that were tested <br /><br />
+Contains input and output images that were tested. <br />
-radial_symmetry_package - contains the actual package that can be directly imported
+radial_symmetry_package - Contains the actual package that can be directly imported.
 <br />

 **_Usage: Simply import radial_symmetry_v2_package_**